Frequently Asked Questions

 Madison has a large campus with tens of thousands of students, but don't let the size intimidate you!
 The campus is easy to tour on foot, and the distances between classes are definitely manageable.
 When you first arrive in Madison, take a good look around.
 Get a map from the international office and try to familiarize yourself with the campus.
 There's a lot to see.
 Explore the UW Campus Map.

-Your orientation session will include a presentation by International Student Services when you first arrive in Madison.
+Your orientation session will include information from International Student Services when you first arrive in Madison.
 As an international student, you must comply with certain immigration rules; for questions regarding your immigration status, ISS is the office you should contact.
 ISS also has a variety of programs specially designed for incoming international students, including friendship programs, special get-togethers, socials, and international student advising and counseling.

 The structure of American classes is more work intensive than many international students are accustomed to, so be prepared to study more regularly than you may at home.
 The culture, class schedule, and daily life also will be a bit different than what you are familiar with.
 It will take a few weeks to become adjusted, but you will eventually grow used to (and maybe even prefer) the differences.
 Even so, do not try to take on too much of a load in the very beginning.
 And do not be afraid to ask questions of your professors, or come to IESP with questions or concerns.
 Don't forget to visit our section about course enrollment at UW-Madison.
 It will answer many of your questions.
 Also take a look at the information on academic life at UW-Madison and in the United States.